fbraz3/php-base-docker/README.md

 These images support multiple PHP versions and architectures, ensuring compatibility and flexibility for developers.

+We also provide an AI generated [DeepWiki Page](https://deepwiki.com/fbraz3/php-base-docker) with more technical information.

 💡 For a complete list of available images, please visit the [PHP System Docs](https://github.com/fbraz3/php-system-docs) page.

 ## Table of Contents